Boston marriage

-A "Boston marriage" was, historically, the cohabitation of two wealthy women, independent of financial support from a man.
-The term is said to have been in use in New England in the late 19th/early 20th century.
-Some of these relationships were romantic in nature and might now be considered a lesbian relationship; others were not.
+A Boston marriage was, historically, the cohabitation of two women who were independent of financial support from a man.
+The term is said to have been in use in New England in the late 19th–early 20th century.
+Some of these relationships were romantic in nature; others were not.

 Etymology

 The fact of relatively formalized romantic friendships or life partnerships between women predates the term Boston marriage and there is a long record of it in England and other European countries.
-The term Boston marriage became associated with Henry James's The Bostonians (1886), a novel involving a long-term co-habiting relationship between two unmarried women, "new women", although James himself never used the term.
-James' sister Alice lived in such a relationship with Katherine Loring and was among his sources for the novel.
+The term became associated with Henry James's The Bostonians (1886), a novel involving a long-term co-habiting relationship between two unmarried women, "new women", although James himself never used the term.
+James's sister Alice lived in such a relationship with Katherine Loring and was among his sources for the novel.

-Some examples of women in "Boston marriages" were well known.
+Some examples of women in Boston marriages were well known.
 In the late 1700s, for example, Anglo-Irish upper-class women Eleanor Butler and Sarah Ponsonby were identified as a couple and nicknamed the Ladies of Llangollen.
-Elizabeth Mavor suggests that the institution of romantic friendships between women reached a zenith in eighteenth-century England.
+Elizabeth Mavor suggests that the institution of romantic friendships between women reached a zenith in 18th-century England.
 In the U.S., a prominent example is that of novelist Sarah Orne Jewett and her companion Annie Adams Fields, widow of the editor of The Atlantic Monthly, during the late 1800s.

 Lillian Faderman provided one of the most comprehensive studies of Boston marriages in Surpassing the Love of Men (1981).
-Twentieth-century film reviewers used the term to describe the Jewett-Fields relationship depicted in the 1998 documentary film Out of the Past.
+20th-century film reviewers used the term to describe the Jewett-Fields relationship depicted in the 1998 documentary film Out of the Past.
 David Mamet's play Boston Marriage premiered in 2000 and helped popularize the term.